Ho Yay / Yu-Gi-Oh! ZEXAL

-When Shark Drake first try to possess Shark, he touched him on the chest.
+- When Shark Drake first tried to possess Shark, he touched him on the chest.

-The Dilateshippers (Kaito/V) were already fairly rampant when they found out about Kaito and V's previous relationship with each other, but episodes 55 and 56 layered on the subtext so thickly that it practically just became text.
+- The Mentorshippers (Kaito/V) were already fairly rampant when they found out about Kaito and V's previous relationship with each other, but episodes 55 and 56 layered on the subtext so thickly that it practically just became text.

 Kaito: Ever since that day, somewhere in my heart, I've been chasing you all along.

-The mere appearance of Rei Shingetsu in Episode 76 has sent the fandom wild with Rei/Yuma shippers (the consensus on the pairing name seems to be Positiveshipping); not surprising considering his introduction involves him tripping over Yuma and ending up in a rather compromising position◊ with him.
+- The mere appearance of Rei Shingetsu in Episode 76 has sent the fandom wild with Rei/Yuma shippers (the consensus on the pairing name is foilshipping because of Vector); not surprising considering his introduction involves him tripping over Yuma and ending up in a rather compromising position◊ with him.
 Which Rei seems remarkably cool with.
 And then it turns out he's a Yuma fanboy.
 Is it any wonder the fandom latched onto this?

 Rei: Heh...I'm just meaning well.